-Since it takes virtually no training to operate the simple on/off and intensity controls of most PEMF machines, it’s easy to assign the task to unskilled workers such as grooms.
-However, as a treatment period of up to an hour is generally noted for optimal results, busy veterinarians at New York racetracks will have to allow considerable slices of time be cut from their workday to attend to these new requirements for PEMF use on horses.
+Since it takes virtually no training to operate the simple on/off and intensity controls of most PEMF machines, assigning the task to unskilled workers such as grooms is easy.
+However, as a treatment period of up to an hour is generally noted for optimal results, busy veterinarians at New York racetracks will have to allow considerable time to cut from their workday to attend to these new requirements for PEMF use on horses.

-When we think of electro magnetic fields, our minds may wander to the trending health concerns related to the use of the incoming 5G network for cell phone users and the health risks associated with electro-magnetic fields (EMF).
-Indeed technicians and others using the PEMF protocol on horses have also noted a myriad of side effects similar to those experienced by humans subjected to exposure of EMF exposure, from using the PEMF devices.
+When we think of electromagnetic fields, our minds may wander to the trending health concerns related to using the incoming 5G network for cell phone users and the health risks associated with electromagnetic fields (EMF).
+Indeed, technicians and others using the PEMF protocol on horses have also noted a myriad of side effects similar to those experienced by humans subjected to exposure to EMF from using the PEMF devices.

-During use, operators, and even those in nearby proximity to the PEMF horse therapy machines, such as the newer popping coil applicator or the blanket style devices, have reported nausea, headaches, worsening pain and light-headedness.
-As horses can’t talk, the diligent horse owner might question what negative effects the use of these machines is exacting on their charges and whether any potential positive benefits of their use outweigh possible detrimental effects on the health of horse and operator and others in the vicinity of the treatment.
+During use, operators, and even those in nearby proximity to the PEMF horse therapy machines, such as the newer popping coil applicator or the blanket-style devices, have reported nausea, headaches, worsening pain, and light-headedness.
+As horses can’t talk, the diligent horse owner might question what adverse effects these machines have on their charges and whether any potential positive benefits of their use outweigh the possible detrimental impact on the health of the horse and operator and others in the vicinity of the treatment.

-How does PEMF work and is it truly a therapy?
-Or is it simply an analgesic that disguises the horse’s pain without provision of healing benefits to the injury.
+How does PEMF work, and is it truly a therapy?
+Or is it simply an analgesic that disguises the horse’s pain without providing healing benefits to the injury?

-What does scientific evidence suggest and what do manufacturers themselves say about their PEMF machines?
+What does scientific evidence suggest, and what do manufacturers say about their PEMF machines?

-“Phillipson, a European manufacturer of PEMF, stated that machines that make a popping noise are using spark gap, or air gap, a technology which discharge high energies extremely fast, and suggested noticeable attributes of this type of PEMF machine include the undesirable side effects of muscle contractions.
-As Phillipson explained, ‘The only effect these devices have is an analgesic effect similar to strong painkillers and they do not treat the underlying cause of pain.
-This mostly leads to the wrong conclusion that these machines are actually real therapy devices.’”
+“Phillipson, a European manufacturer of PEMF, stated that machines that make a popping noise use spark gap, or air gap, a technology which discharges high energies extremely fast, and suggested noticeable attributes of this type of PEMF machine include the undesirable side effects of muscle contractions.
+Phillipson explained, ‘The only effect these devices have is an analgesic effect similar to strong painkillers, and they do not treat the underlying cause of pain.
+This mostly leads to the wrong conclusion that these machines are real therapy devices.’”

-It is important to understand that all PEMF devices and uses are not created equal.
-In studies conducted so far, the use of PEMF in humans has been shown to be of benefit to the patient and to aid in the healing process.
-However, these administrations of PEMF have been at a much lower level of gauss range.
+It is essential to understand that not all PEMF devices and uses are created equal.
+In studies conducted so far, using PEMF in humans benefits the patient and aids healing.
+However, these administrations of PEMF have been at a much lower level of the Gauss range.
 Gauss is the unit of measurement used to define magnetic flux densities.

-Powell explained the difference in PEMF use between horse and humans:
+Powell explained the difference in PEMF use between horses and humans:

-“The majority of the studies for therapeutic benefit of PEMF in people tend to reflect uses in the 4-200 gauss range whereas certain PEMF units manufactured for use in horses, indicate that horse model ranges up to 19,200 gauss.
-If PEMF is to be considered a holistic therapy and not simply an analgesic, studies of the specifications of PEMF devices being used on horses and their actual effects need to be instituted.”
+“Most studies for the therapeutic benefit of PEMF in people tend to reflect uses in the 4-200 gauss range, whereas certain PEMF units manufactured for use in horses indicate that horse models range up to 19,200 gauss.
+If PEMF is to be considered a holistic therapy and not simply an analgesic, studies of the specifications of PEMF devices used on horses and their actual effects need to be instituted.”

-Indeed there is controversy over the use of the PEMF machines on horses across the horse industry.
+Indeed, there is controversy over using the PEMF machines on horses across the horse industry.